maithilish/scoopi-scraper/notes/devops.md

     mvn dependency:resolve -Dclassifier=JavaDoc
     mvn dependency:sources

-## DB setup
+## Docker Mariadb DB

-Mariadb is used for dev and integration tests
+Mariadb docker container is used for dev and integration tests.
+Unit tests doesn't require db.

-for integration test

-    # cd src/test/db
+    $ cd src/main/db
-    # docker-compose up db

-- data is not persisted

-for dev

-    # cofi/stage
-    # docker-compose up db
+    $ docker-compose up

-- data is not persisted in data directory

-one time setup for dev
+This creates three databases, scoopidev, scoopitest and scoopi with required user and privileges.
+The scoopi database is used to test the release and it is not for production as container data is deleted on shutdown.

+To login, use

-    # mysql -proot -u root -h 127.0.0.1 -P 3306
+    $ mysql -p -u foo -h 127.0.0.1 -P 3306 scoopidev
-    > create database scoopidev;
-    > GRANT ALL PRIVILEGES ON scoopidev.* TO 'foo'@'localhost';
-    > GRANT ALL PRIVILEGES ON scoopidev.* TO 'foo'@'%';

 ## Eclipse setup

 For Scoopi development, eclipse requires some setup.